Hypfer/Valetudo/viomi_instructions.md

 You can perform firmware updates up to v3.5.3_0046 without risking root (see the [firmware update analysis](https://itooktheredpill.irgendwo.org/2020/viomi-firmware-update-analysis/) for details).
+Make sure you use ssh-keys and don't rely on password login.

 For this you currently need to:

-*   uninstall Valetudo (because the diskspace is needed for the upgrade)
+*   uninstall Valetudo (because the diskspace is needed for the upgrade) and
-*   and use the app to perform the upgrade (because upgrades are unsupported by Valetudo / only supported via cloud interface and there's no public source for the binaries in the first place).
+*   use the app to perform the upgrade (because upgrades are unsupported by Valetudo / only supported via cloud interface and there's no public source for the binaries in the first place).

 ## Uninstall Valetudo